 Single Padded Kneeling Chair

-This type of kneeling chair is affordable and simple in their design.
-They have a seat cushion and a cushion for your legs.
-Many of these types also use wood instead of metal for the structure, thereby making them less expensive.
+This type of kneeling chair is affordable and simple in design.
+It has a seat cushion and a cushion for your legs.
+Many of these types also use wood instead of metal for the structure, making them less expensive.

 Double-Padded Kneeling Chair

-The next type of kneeling chair has two separate pads for the legs, with an open space in the middle.
-These pads are typically made with a special foam that relieves pressure points.
+The next type of kneeling chair has two pads for the legs and an open space in the middle.
+These pads are typically made with special foam that relieves pressure points.
 The separated pads also keep your legs at an ideal angle.

 Some variations of these chairs also have arched bases that allow them to rock back and forth.
 This promotes muscle tone and helps ease the symptoms of arthritis.